majouve/FLAME/README.md

 ### (16) Computing Composites

 The above metrics are combined into a single score so that the pairs more likely to be duplicates can be sorted to the top.
 Before doing the calculation, I use the scale() function to normalize the percent different calculations.
-Some percent difference values are so large (~2,000) that they would overshadow the sequential and singleton metrics, which can only be as high as 1.

 The higher the match score, the more likely a coin find pair is to be a match.
 The variables distribution and singleton are added together for this metric because as they increase, the likelihood of a match increases.
 However, silver, bronze, gold, start date, and end date are subtracted in the equation because as the percent difference scores increase, the likelihood of a match decreases.
 Sequential is subtracted because if cfIDs are sequential the program will report a 1, which means they are less likely to be a pair.

+I have weighted “total.dif” the most because it is most related to whether the coin find amounts in a pair are equal.
+I have weighted singleton the least, since in earlier test, when overweighting this metric, it caused a positive correlation between match score and coin amounts (I didn’t include the graph here for brevity).
+The other metrics I’ve weighted equally because they all are not really correlated with the difference in coin amounts.

 This is the equation used to find the composite score: